 To circumvent the \ac{SE} loss, a guard interval-free pilot scheme has been proposed in \cite{zhou24}, where the $2Q$ null subcarriers in \eqref{eq:pilotsap} are substituted by data.
 Alternatively, a superimposed pilot scheme is also described in \cite{zheng25}, theoretically optimizing the SE.
 In this case, pilot subcarriers $x_m^{\mathrm{(pil)}}$ are superimposed to the data $x_m$ (\emph{i.e.} $x_m + x_m^{\mathrm{(pil)}}$), with a distance $Q$ between the added pilots.
 However, in both cases, channel estimation and data detection require specific processing at the receiver side, as discussed in the following.

-In the case of a negligible Doppler shift or if all paths share a common Doppler shift and integer delays (which is a usual assumption in OFDM systems), then it becomes possible to separately estimate the channel frequency response and the Doppler shift in the frequency and time domains, respectively \cite{savaux25_PHYCOM}, while the estimation in the DAFT domain remains practicable.
+For a negligible Doppler shift, or when all paths share a common Doppler shift and integer delays (a usual assumption in OFDM systems), the channel frequency response and the Doppler shift can be estimated separately in the frequency and time domains, respectively \cite{savaux25_PHYCOM}, while estimation in the DAFT domain remains practicable.
 To this end, a single pilot aided scheme as in \eqref{eq:pilotsap} can be considered without data multiplexing, {i.e.} $\mathbf{x}$ consists of $N-1$ null subcarriers with only one pilot $x_m^{\mathrm{(pil)}}$ at the $m$-th position.

 In the frequency domain, the pilot vector is given by $\mathbf{x}_f = \mathbf{F} \cdot \mathbf{A}^\mathsf{H} \cdot \mathbf{x}$, which is not tractable in general.
 However, according to \cite{savaux25_PHYCOM,Savaux_DFTAFDM}, $\mathbf{x}_f$ has a simple and tractable expression in the special case of $q=2N\lambda_1 \in \mathbb{Z}$, where the non-zero elements of $\mathbf{x}_f$ are then constant modulus and equi-spaced with a distance $|q|$ between two consecutive pilot subcarriers in the frequency domain, starting with subcarrier $m_q = (m)_{|q|}$.
 Interestingly, setting $|q|\in\{2,4\}$, the pilot scheme is very similar to the pilot distribution described for the \ac{5G} signals \cite{3GPP_38211r16}, so that the estimation processing used for \ac{5G} signals can be used in AFDM.
 Furthermore, to limit the \ac{SE} loss, it is also possible to multiplex pilot and data in the frequency domain or in the \ac{DAFT} domain as in \eqref{eq:pilotsap}.